Pandaqi/Pandaqi-Studio/pandaqi-studio/content/sixpack/_index.md

 boardgame: true

 title: "Sixpack"
-headerTitle: "Sixpack | A simple, fast card game about six wonderful cards."
+headerTitle: "A simple, fast card game about six wonderful cards."
 blurb: "A card game both simple and fast about using your six unique cards as best you can, while predicting how the others will use theirs."

-fullHeaderImg: "sixpack_header"
-headerImg: "sixpack_header"

-headerThumb: "favicon"

 customHeight: "small"
 headerDarkened: true